Wright leads Georgia Tech’s inside force in win over BC

 Georgia Tech: The Yellow Jackets came into the game last in the conference and 334th nationally in 3-point shooting, hitting only 5.1 per game, but with their tough defense and inside play of Banks they are a different kind of tough matchup with 3-pointers flying around college basketball.

+“We’re shooting the ball better now, but we’ve never been a team that’s going to live and die with 3s,” Pastner said.
+“We’ve tried, saying we need to be able to do a better job in the red zone or the paint.
+We did a nice job today.”

 Boston College: Missing point guard Derryck Thornton for the second straight game, the Eagles showed an inability to get penetration for easier looks.
-Coming off an upset win over Virginia in its last game, BC had a chance to build momentum going into a three-game road trip.
+Coming off an upset win over No. 18 Virginia in its last game, BC had a chance to build momentum going into a three-game road trip.

+“I don’t think a lot of guys played with the confidence they did the game before,” Christian said.

 NEW LOOK

-Banks changed his sneakers, changing into a fluorescent green pair and started to play much better.
-He had Georgia Tech’s final three baskets of the first half when the Yellow Jackets outscored BC 12-6 over the final 4 minutes.
+Banks changed his sneakers, switching to his Adidas fluorescent green pair after one of his blue ones broke and started to play much better.
+He had Georgia Tech’s final three baskets of the half when the Yellow Jackets outscored BC 12-6 over the final 4 minutes.

+“I don’t think Adidas is looking for me like that,” Banks said, smiling when asked if he should reach out to former Duke star Zion Williamson, who busted a Nike sneaker last year in what became a big national story.

+“I’m not sure if I’ll get a new one in the mail,” Banks said, joking.

 ROUGH HALF

-The Eagles went 6 ½ minutes without a basket in the first half and ended up shooting just 30% (8 of 27) overall and 2 of 10 on 3-pointers.
+The Eagles went 6 ½ minutes without a basket in the first half and ended up shooting just 30% (8 of 27) overall and 2 of 10 on 3-pointers before halftime.

 UP NEXT